fmontes/fmontes-gatsby/content/blog/how-to-manage-angular-state-in-your-components/index.md

 }
 ```

-It's quite a bit of code, so I'm going to explain to you in parts and starting with the selectors.
+It’s quite a bit of code, so I will explain it to you in parts and start with the selectors.

 #### Selectors